 Charles T. Kimmett

 Charles Kimmett has been identified as “a go-to attorney in business law” and “the kind you’d go to war with.”
-He is a trial attorney who focuses on civil and commercial litigation, complex business and contract disputes, appeals, and internal investigations.
-Mr. Kimmett represents both defendants and plaintiffs, and his clients include large corporations with international operations, smaller companies and individuals, and governmental entities.
+He is a trial attorney who focuses on civil and commercial litigation, complex business and contract disputes, appeals, and bid protest and procurement litigation.

 His recent experience as lead counsel includes:

-- Winning a defense award in an American Arbitration Association proceeding in New York City in which the plaintiff alleged that his client breached license agreements and royalty contracts.
+- Winning a defense award in an American Arbitration Association proceeding in New York City defeating claims that that his client breached license and royalty agreements.

-At Yale Law School, Mr. Kimmett was a Notes Editor on the Yale Law Journal and published a Note and two Book Notes on labor law and mass tort law.
-He then clerked for The Honorable Stewart G. Pollock, Justice of the New Jersey Supreme Court.
-Prior to joining the firm, he was a trial litigator at Williams & Connolly LLP.
+Many, many years ago at Yale Law School, Mr. Kimmett was a Notes Editor on the Yale Law Journal and published a Note and two Book Notes on labor law and mass tort law.
+He clerked for The Honorable Stewart G. Pollock, Justice of the New Jersey Supreme Court.
+Prior to joining the firm, Charley was a trial litigator at Williams & Connolly LLP.